 Celtic Tree of Life

 The ancient Celts also had a Tree of Life, which many historians believe was inspired by the Yggdrasil Tree.
-Like the Aboriginal Australians, the Celts were animists.
-They believed the natural world was interconnected and that spirits inhabited everything, from trees to rivers, lakes, and animals.
+Like the Aboriginal Australians and other ancient cultures, the Celts were animists.
+They believed the natural world was interconnected and that spirits inhabited everything, from trees to rivers, lakes, mountains, and animals.

 The Celts saw trees as sacred, and each type had its own mystical purpose.
-In addition, the Celts believed their ancestors had become trees.
-The Celts saw trees undergo the seasonal cycles, shedding their leaves, being barren, and then regrowing their leaves again, flowering and bearing fruit.
+In addition, they believed their ancestors became trees after they died.
+The Celts saw trees undergo the seasonal cycles, shedding their leaves, being barren, and then regrowing their leaves again, flowering, and bearing fruit.
 So, for the Celts trees symbolized the cycle of life and rebirth.

 Egyptian Tree of Life

 The Egyptian Tree of Life dates back to 3150 BC or earlier.
-According to Egyptian legend, after the world was created, the god of the Earth, Geb, and the goddess of the sky, Nut, gave birth to a son, the god Osiris.
+According to Egyptian mythology, after the world was created, the god of the Earth, Geb, and the goddess of the sky, Nut, gave birth to a son, the god Osiris.
 He became the first ruler of the world.
-Afterwards, other gods were born, including Set, Osiris’ brother, and Isis, who became his wife.
+Afterwards, other gods were born, including Set (Osiris’ brother) and Isis, who became his wife.

-As sibling rivalry goes, Set became jealous of his brother’s power.
+As sibling rivalry goes, Set became jealous of his brother’s enormous power.
 So, he had a coffin made that fit Osiris’ proportions.
 Then, he threw a party.
-At the party, Set invited everyone to try out the coffin, saying he would give it as a gift to whomever it fit best.
-When Osiris tried out the coffin, Set slammed the lid shut and threw the coffin into the Nile.
+During the festivities, Set invited everyone to try out the coffin, saying he would give it as a gift to whomever it fit best.
+When Osiris tried it out, Set slammed the lid shut and threw the coffin into the Nile.

 A Pillar in Byblos

-One day, Malcander, the king of Byblos came upon the tree and noticed a lovely scent emanating from it.
+One day, King Malcander of Byblos came upon the tree and noticed a lovely scent emanating from its trunk.
 He liked the tree so much that he had it cut down and made into a pillar in his palace.

-Now, there is more to the story of what happened to Osiris.
+Now, there is more to this story and what happened to Osiris.
 But I’ll leave that for another time.
-But at the story goes, the tree that had been turned into a pillar and then became a tree again is the basis for the Egyptian Tree of Life.
+However, as the story goes, the tree that had been turned into a pillar and then became a tree again is the basis for the Egyptian Tree of Life.

-Other legends say that all the gods were all born from acacia trees.
+Other Egyptian myths claim that all of the gods were all born from acacia trees.
 However, as Osiris became the god of agriculture, the underworld, and rebirth, the Egyptian Tree of Life is representative of the cycle of life, the connection between the underworld, the physical world, and the gods.

 In Africa, the closest association with a Tree of Life is the baobab tree.
 Creation stories throughout the continent attest that it was God who created the baobab tree.
 In fact, these massive trees pre-date human beings, so as long as people have lived in Africa, there have been baobab trees.

-Explanation for why the baobab tree looks the way it does center around God changing his mind and turning the tree upside down and re-planting it in the Earth.
+Explanations for why the baobab tree looks the way it does center around God changing his mind and turning the tree upside down and then re-planting it in the Earth.

 Some African tribes believed that baobab trees had mystical properties.
 For example, picking the white flowers from the tree would invite a lion to eat you.
 Or, if you soaked baobab seeds in water and then drank the water, crocodiles would not attack you.
 Likewise, soaking a baby in water that contained baobab bark would make the baby strong like the baobab tree.